ckan/ckan/doc/maintaining/installing/install-from-package.rst

 The install will whirr away, then towards the end you'll see this::

-     * Not starting jetty - edit /etc/default/jetty and change NO_START to be 0 (or comment it out).
+     * Not starting jetty - edit /etc/default/jetty (or /etc/default/jetty8) and change NO_START to be 0 (or comment it out).

 .. include:: solr.rst